hnykda/backup-restore-ha-timescaledb/README.md

    pg_restore -U postgres -h localhost -Fc -d postgres --no-owner --no-privileges --create --clean ha.dump
    ```

-## Validating the dump went fine
+## Validating the backup

 1.  validate that you are able to get some older data from the DB.
-E.g. sshing to the local HA instance and running the following command returns a record that is 6 months old, showing that there are historical data and not just the recorder recent ones (by default 10 days):
+E.g. sshing to the local HA instance and running the following command returns a record that is six months old, showing that there are historic data and not just the recorder recent ones (by default 10 days):

     ```
     $ psql -h 77b2833f-timescaledb -U postgres -d homeassistant -c "SELECT entity_id AS metric, state, time FROM ltss WHERE entity_id = 'update.home_assistant_core_update' AND state = 'on' ORDER BY 3 LIMIT 1"